 15 January 2012

-You will be shocked that it's 4 in the morning and Sofia and I are up, side by side on our bed.
+You will be shocked that it's 4 in the morning and my 2-year old daughter and I are still up, side by side, on our bed.
 She's looking at the pictures of this salad and telling me noisily that they are gnam-gnam (yum yum) while I tap away with the keys.
 I was already going to call it a

 night morning a few minutes ago when she called from her bed.
 When I checked to see what she wanted, I was greeted with two big eyes staring back at me with a set of white teeth shining in the semi-darkness.
 Uh-oh.
 That means only one thing.
 I am wide awake Mommy and I have decided to stay in the middle of you and Pappy.